kelleygunner/vantastickick/README.md

 The project isn't too big, so no needs to have multiple scenes for managing memory.
 All objects are preloaded in the Main scene and there no new allocations and cleanings, it makes game not to lag while garbage collection.
-Except the instantiation of points when player scores and hit targets. (!Update: Already added) For enterprise version I would suggest to use Pool of Objects pattern to exclude these allocations and garbage collecting to avoid any possible lags and make game as smooth as possible.
+Except the instantiation of points when player scores and hit targets. (!Update: Object Pool is already implemented) For enterprise version I would suggest to use Pool of Objects pattern to exclude these allocations and garbage collecting to avoid any possible lags and make game as smooth as possible.
 # Game Experince
-Project is pretty easy and it can be easily played (I asked 8-year-old child to play) by eveyone.
+Project is pretty easy and it can be played (I asked a 8-year-old child to play) by eveyone.
-Only one thing can have possible problems is Input Control.
-For enerprise version I would suggest to add a small tutor that can help to get into the input control to prevent users drop because they don't understand how to kick the ball.
+Only one thing that can have possible problems is an Input Control.
+For enerprise version I would suggest to add a small tutor that can help player to get into the input control to prevent users drop because they don't understand how to kick the ball.
-# Performance and Optimization
-- Processor: update methods aren't used (Input only)
-- Memory: there are no Instantiations and Destroy, Object Pool
-- Graphics and shaders: No optimization (Prototype version)